mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ## Using Volume Profiles

-Volume profiles are used to classify volumes according to a user’s use cases.
-For example, users can group all their SSDs into a “fast” profile, while grouping HDDs into a “slow” volume profile.
-Volume profiles are immutable and therefore cannot contain references to specific devices, nodes or other ephemeral identifiers.
+Volume profiles are used to classify volumes.
+For example, users can group SSDs into a “fast” profile and group HDDs into a “slow” profile. **Note:** Volume profiles are immutable and therefore cannot contain references to specific devices, nodes or other ephemeral identifiers.

-DC/OS Storage Service (DSS) is a service that manages volumes, volume profiles, volume providers, and storage devices in the DC/OS cluster.
+DC/OS Storage Service (DSS) is a service that manages volumes, volume profiles, volume providers, and storage devices in a DC/OS cluster.

 If you want to deploy Cassandra with DSS, please follow the tutorial here: https://docs.mesosphere.com/services/storage/1.0.0/tutorials/cassandra-dss-volumes/

-Once DC/OS cluster is setup and volumes of profile is created from the above link, please follow below steps to Install Cassandra from the DC/OS Universe.
+Once the DC/OS cluster is running and volume profiles are created, you can deploy Cassandra with the following configs:

 Cassandra is configured to look for `MOUNT` volumes of profile `cassandra`.